Nonito Donaire: Donaire vs. Montiel

 On February 19, 2011, Donaire defeated Montiel in the second round to capture the WBC and WBO bantamweight titles.
 Donaire took a right to the head from Montiel, then immediately countered with a left to the head that knocked his opponent down.
 Montiel rose to continue before Donaire rushed over to land a left and a right.
 The referee, Russell Mora, stopped the fight at 2:25 of the second round.
 He was given a third place in Ring Magazine's "pound for pound" rankings.
 Juan Manuel Marquez and Sergio Martínez were ahead of him.

 On February 28, 2011, resolutions moved by Pia Cayetano and Manuel Lapid were passed by the senate of the Philippines that Donaire be congratulated and commended for being an outstanding Filipino boxer and for bringing honor and pride to the country.

 Donaire vs. Narváez

 On October 22, 2011, Donaire made his New York debut, beating the previously undefeated two-division world champion, Omar Narváez, via UD at Madison Square Garden in New York.

 Super bantamweight

 Donaire vs. Vázquez Jr.

-In 2012, Donaire fought Wilfredo Vázquez Jr. After twelve rounds, Donaire had scores of 117–110 and 117-110.
+In 2012, Donaire fought Wilfredo Vázquez Jr. After twelve rounds, Donaire had scores of 117–110 and 117–110.
 Surprisingly, the third judge scored 115–112 in favour of Vázquez Jr. Donaire landed sixty percent of his power shots and out-landed Vázquez Jr in rounds one to five and seven to twelve and was awarded the WBO super bantamweight title.
 In the ninth round, Vázquez Jr. was knocked down for the first time in his professional career.
-Donaire became the second Filipino (after Manny Pacquiao) to win championships in four weight divisions.